windvalley/gossh/README.md

 - Supports two ways to specify target hosts.
 One is through command line arguments, input one or more target hosts, separated by space.
 The other is through command line flag or configuration file option to specify the hosts file.
 Both ways can be used at the same time.

-- Support expanding host patterns that from commandline arguments or a hosts file to host list, and deduplicate the host list.
+- Supports expanding host patterns that from commandline arguments or a hosts file to host list, and deduplicate the host list.
   Supported host patterns e.g.: